top of page

 Indonesian labor law explicitly guarantees employees the right to union representation in bipartite hearings.
 This is not a privilege.
 It is a statutory right.

-The company's HR: Riska Yuniarsih, Nora Morissa Sitompul, Ratih Joanda, and their manager, Narti, didn't engage with the employees.
-Instead, HR instructed the union representative to remove the employees from the room, and then, with only the union present, proceeded to present evidence unilaterally, framing the employees as guilty in their absence.
+According to the employees’ account, the company’s HR personnel: Riska Yuniarsih, Nora Morissa Sitompul, Ratih Joanda, and their manager, Narti, didn't engage the employees directly.
+Instead, HR allegedly instructed the union representative to remove the employees from the room and then attempted to present evidence in their absence.

 The union refused.